johnnymast/mysql_websocket_chat/CHANELOG.md

 This release will be more about helping developers with useful boiler plate functions.
 This will assist them to create a new project from this one quickly.

+ - Cleaned up the code acording to PSR1 and PSR2
  - Added GitHub Actions
  - Added checks for css via stylelint
  - Added javascript checks via eslint